 Don’t tell yourself this destructive lie

 “Well, that is great and all for Sue.
-But, my business, product, or service is to custom to make processes for it.”
+But, my business, product, or service is too custom to make processes for it.”

 If you believe that your business is the one sole exception to needing processes, you might as well quit now.
 You will save yourself a bunch of headaches.
 The truth is, that if you have more than one person in your business, you need processes.

 As a website design firm, I can say that the work my company RdyToGo does is very custom.
 No two websites we make look anything alike, and no two clients interact with us the same way.
-In the early years, when it was just my business partner, Brett, and I did everything, we had no processes.
-When we hired our first web designer to ease the workload, we were surprised by the inconsistency of the web designs they made.
-It seemed that common sense was lost on our designer.
+In the early years, when it was just my business partner, Brett, and I who did everything, we had no processes.
+When we hired our first web designer to ease the workload, we were surprised by the inconsistency of the web designs our company made.
+It seemed that what I thought was common sense was lost on our designer.
 We kept thinking to ourselves, “How could he possibly think that this design was remotely acceptable for our client?”
-And, “Why, in the world, would you design something like that?”
+And, “Why in the world, would you design something like that?”

 Reward those that get it

 It’s time-consuming and tedious to document a new process, train staff, and put a system in place to verify that everyone follows your procedures.
 Once I finally embraced processes and set out to implement them in our business, I realized that I should have done this from the start.
-I would squeeze hours out of my busy workday trying to write and establish processes that we should have already created.
+I would squeeze hours out of my busy workday trying to write and establish processes that we should have already created and been regularly using.